skvadrik/re2c/src/examples/example_06.rst

 Notes:

-* Reuse mode is enabled with ``-r`` option.
+* The reuse mode is enabled with the ``-r`` option.
-* In reuse mode re2c expects a single ``/*!rules:re2c ... */`` block
+* In the reuse mode, re2c expects a single ``/*!rules:re2c ... */`` block
   followed by multiple ``/*!use:re2c ... */`` blocks.
-  All blocks can have their own configurations, definitions and rules.
+  All blocks can have their own configurations, definitions, and rules.
-* Encoding can be enabled either with command-line option or with configuration.
+* Encoding can be enabled either with a command-line option or a configuration.
-* Each encoding needs an appropriate code unit type (``YYCTYPE``).
+* Each encoding needs the appropriate code unit type (``YYCTYPE``).
 * We use conditions to switch between numeric and normal modes.

-Generate, compile and run:
+Generate, compile,  and run:

 .. code-block:: bash